Awethon/awethon.github.io/content/posts/scala-aop.md

     with SuperProvider[F]
 {{< / highlight >}}

-As you can see every step we do with traits and Tagless Final the code only gets uglier.
+As you can see every step we do with traits and Tagless Final the code only gets more and more complex.
+Even though ItemDao initialization doesn't take many lines of code now and looks clean, it's hard to reason about provided dependencies and their initialization.